 This is Puzzle, a 19-year-old cheeky 14.1hh pony who acts neither his age nor his size.
 Having enjoyed jumping, hunting, low-level dressage and general hacking out for many years, he has recently begun to feel a bit stiff.
 The cause, diagnosed by an equine vet; the beginning of arthritis in his hip and hock.

 Managing Arthritis in Horses

 When arthritis is recognized, the main goal is to reduce further inflammation around the affected joint, preventing further damage and easing any pain.
-Luckily, there are a number of ways to do this which can be easily worked in to an everyday routine.
+Luckily, there are a number of ways to do this which can be easily worked into an everyday routine.

 - Stretches, Puzzle’s favourite trick.
 Carrot stretches are great for helping with mobility and keeping the muscles flexible.
-Puzzle does this by reaching for a carrot either side of his belly, then between his legs, where he has to bow down to reach it.
+Puzzle does this by reaching for a carrot on either side of his belly, then between his legs, where he has to bow down to reach it.

-How Protechmasta helps treat Arthritis in Horses
+How Protechmasta helps manage arthritis in Horses

 Protechmasta works by gently regulating the horse’s temperature and increasing circulation.
-For arthritic horses this is especially important, as not only does it reduce joint pain, but it allows the muscle to warm up before exercise, and similarly cool down safely afterwards.
+For arthritic horses, this is especially important, as not only does it reduce joint pain, but it allows the muscle to warm up before exercise, and similarly cool down safely afterwards.

-More information about the benefits of Protechmasta, including a clinical trial can be found here.
+More information about the benefits of Protechmasta, including a clinical trial, can be found here.